nistvan86/espruino-cc1101-q7rf/readme.md

 # Deprecated
 This project is now deprecated and not maintained.
-If you are looking for a more practical use, please checkout the ESPHome custom component version: https://github.com/nistvan86/q7rf-esphome
+It is superseded by the ESPHome custom component: https://github.com/nistvan86/q7rf-esphome

 ----